 One of the industries which have greatly benefitted from the discovery of bots is the banking industry.
 The ease of use, early resolution, simple mechanism, less processing time and minimal interaction are the reasons for the increasing use of bots in this industry.

 Img Credit: www.udemy.com

 Before we proceed further, let us understand what exactly chatbots are and how they contribute to the world of finance with a special focus on the banking industry.
-In essence, chatbots are software products that use the natural language processing to interpret and respond to commands given through text and voice.
+In essence, chatbots are software products that use natural language processing to interpret and respond to commands given through text and voice.
 The voice commands may be instructions or questions.
 The functionality of the bots is simple, they are set up and engineered to understand and comprehend the key pieces of information a user shares.
 This information may be in the form of text commands or voice commands.
 The bots then provide an answer to the situation.
 The key inputs required for the bot to make the decision and provide an answer are all programmed into the bot.

 With a boom in the financial sector accompanied by a rising dissatisfaction in the customers, the bots are a boon for this industry.
 As the users of financial services increase, so do their queries and questions and there are just not enough people and bank employees to cater to this.
 Therefore, bots are the perfect answer.
 Customers call the banks for a number of reasons and when the necessary information is keyed into the software of the chatbots, then what emerges are quick answers and resolutions for the client and happy clients and customers for the banks and financial institutions.

-Another benefit that bots bring about is how they prevent frauds and fraudulent practices.
+Another benefit that bots bring about is how they prevent fraud and fraudulent practices.
 The clients are unhappy and the banks experience negative publicity.
 Bots help to monitor the actions taken in terms of financial services like swiping a card, withdrawal of money, payments, etc. which help keep the customers informed about the activities in their bank accounts.
 This helps in catching frauds and preventing malpractices,